 The QS parameter must contain only one numerical value.
 Otherwise the TNC will output an error message.

-- ▶ Select the FORMULA function - ► Enter the number of the parameter in which the TNC is to save the numerical value.
-Confirm with the ENT key

-- Select the function for converting a string parameter to a numerical value - ► Enter the number of the QS parameter to be converted, and confirm with the ENT key - ► Close the parenthetical expression with the ENT key and confirm your entry with the END key
+Q Select Q-parameter functions FORMULA Select the FORMULA function Enter the number of the parameter in which the TNC is to save the numerical value.
+Confirm with the ENT key \bigcirc Shift the soft-key row TONUMB Select the function for converting a string parameter to a numerical value Enter the number of the QS parameter to be converted, and confirm with the ENT key Close the parenthetical expression with the ENT key and confirm your entry with the END key Example: Convert string parameter QS11 to a numerical